 Fabric Organizing Drawers.
 No, this isn't some revolutionary fabric organizing system that magically organizes all of your scraps for you, these are just drawers that I have been using to organize my fabric by size and color.
 I have several different sizes of drawers that correspond to the different sizes of fabric, ranging from mini drawers (that in-between size that could be thrown away but you just can't bring yourself to throw away beautiful fabric), medium drawers (about the size of your hand), and large (you get the idea).
 I especially like drawers that have wheels so I can easily move my fabric around with me.
 Everyone has their own method of organization and this is mine!

 Drafting Table.
 I have gotten so many questions about my drafting table, so here you go!
 I love working on mine because it allows me to set the height and angle I want to work at and acts as my artist's easel.
 I also have set a large piece of foam core wrapped in felt on my drafting table to pin what I am working on in place.
 The felt is nice too because it holds scraps of fabric in place when I'm not using them.

 Light Box.
 Because sometimes your arms get tired of holding things up to the window to trace!
 A light box is so nice to have for tracing templates and patterns.
 I have the 20" x 13" Huion Light Box, which I love and think is a great size.
 There are multiple sizes to choose from if you want something a little smaller.

-Wool Ironing Mat and Travel Steam Iron.
+Wool Pressing Mat and Oliso Mini Iron.
 When I'm working on a project and need to quickly iron a small scrap of fabric or steam my fusible on, having a small wool mat and mini iron sure has made things efficient!
 The small size allows for me to keep the mat and iron at my workspace and saves me all those trips to the ironing board!